kiefersmith/Altitude-Website/index.md

 layout: home
 ---

-Bringing analytics consulting to the High Country and beyond.
+Bringing analytics to the High Country and beyond.